Suggested Searches

 Bennu

-Bennu is a small, near-Earth asteroid that passes relatively close to Earth about every six years.
-It was the target of NASA's OSIRIS-REx mission to collect an asteroid sample and bring it to Earth.
+Bennu is a relatively small asteroid that passes close to Earth about every six years.
+Bennu was the target of NASA's OSIRIS-REx, the first U.S. mission to collect a sample from an asteroid and deliver it to Earth on Sept.
+24, 2023.

 Closeup view of a rocky, diamond-shaped asteroid in space

-Bennu is a carbon-rich asteroid that is about one-third of a mile wide at its equator.
+Bennu is about one-third of a mile wide at its equator.

-Bennu may have broken off from a much larger carbon-rich asteroid about 700 million to 2 billion years ago.
-It likely formed in the main asteroid belt between Mars and Jupiter, and has drifted much closer to Earth since then.
+The rocks Bennu is made of formed nearly 4.6 billion years ago on a primeval world that has since been destroyed by a giant collision.
+Bennu coalesced from a small portion of the leftover rubble about 1 to 2 billion years ago.
+It may have formed in the main asteroid belt between Mars and Jupiter, and drifted close to Earth since then.
 Bennu makes it closest approach to Earth every 6 years, coming within about 186,000 miles (299,000 kilometers) of our planet.

 Get the Facts